-Posted by Austin Smith on Sunday, March 24, 2019 Under: Guest Security Articles
+Posted by Austin Smith on Sunday, March 24, 2019 Under: Close Protection

 In 2006, Bodyguard Careers did a story on the need for trained female bodyguards.
 The need for women in the executive protection field has continued to grow.
 In India, a new training course has been established for women to learn bodyguarding skills, to meet increasing demands.
 Female clients are more frequently requesting female bodyguards.

 In Moscow, intelligent women between 21 and 37 can apply at the one school available for training in the field.
 The attitude however, is rather sexist as regards female bodyguards.
 First, Russian clients (mostly men) insist that these women must be "very attractive, intellectual and not 'unfeminine,' slender, model-like blondes with drivers license, able to act as a personal secretary, speak several languages, know fighting techniques and handle all types of firearms."
 These expectations seem to be based on television and movie ideas about the industry, and not at all on reality-something the school's founder, Nadezhda Mikhailova recognizes.
 The school does request trainees be healthy (with perfect eyesight,) and applicants must endure detailed psychological tests and tough physical exercises and assessments.
 Women bodyguards who have completed the program (6 months) have been placed on assignments, however, they are not paid the same as men for the same job.
 This inequity is not lost on the school's owner, who regrets that women with the same (or better) skills are not being valued, simply because they are female.
 "It is known that women more often resort to 'peace talks' than force.
 Women are seldom treated as a source of menace, and this fact helps female bodyguards act promptly and effectively in case of emergency" she says.